Skip to Main Content

 Selling a house isn’t all profit.
 Californians getting ready to list their homes need to be ready to cover the closing costs that all sellers must pay.
 These can typically include the following:

-- Title insurance: If you’re in Southern California, you’ll likely cover the cost of title insurance, which protects against problems with the property’s title that could delay or derail the transaction.
+• Title insurance: If you’re in Southern California, you’ll likely cover the cost of title insurance, which protects against problems with the property’s ownership.
 In Northern California, the buyer typically pays this cost.

-- Transfer taxes: What you will pay for what’s called “documentary transfer tax” in California will vary based on your specific location.
-It follows a consistent rate of $1.10 per $1,000 of the sales price across the state, but some cities impose an additional city transfer tax, and these rates can differ.
+• Transfer taxes: This common cost is called “documentary transfer tax” in California, and it will vary based on your specific location.
+It follows a consistent rate of $1.10 per $1,000 of the sale price across the state, but some cities impose an additional tax.
 This fee can be negotiated, so it might be paid by either the seller or the buyer.

-- Seller concessions: Some sellers choose to entice buyers with incentives or concessions.
-A common sweetener that sellers throw in the deal is to pay for the cost of a one-year home warranty, which can run a few hundred dollars.
-Other seller concessions can include agreeing to cover the cost of a particular repair, for example.
+• Seller concessions: Some sellers choose to entice buyers with incentives or concessions.
+A common sweetener that sellers throw in the deal is agreeing to cover the cost of a particular repair, for example.

-- Legal fees: Unlike some states, California doesn’t require the involvement of attorneys in the closing process.
-However, it’s worth enlisting a real estate attorney’s services anyway: With so much money at stake, a legal eye on the contract is always recommended.
+• Legal fees: Unlike some states, California doesn’t require the involvement of attorneys in the closing process.
+However, it’s worth enlisting a real estate attorney’s services anyway: With so much money at stake, a legal eye on the contract is always smart.

 Real estate agent commissions